 You can create easy-to-remember addresses for public websites built in Google Sites.
-For example, you can create the address www.yourdomain.com for your company web site, support.yourdomain.com for your support site, and so on.
+For example, create the address www.yourdomain.com for your company web site.
+Or create support.yourdomain.com for your support site.
 Otherwise, when you create a site using Google Sites, the address is sites.google.com/a/yourdomain.com/yoursitename.

 - Build the site in Google Sites.

 - Make the site public so people outside your organization can visit it.

 - From the Admin console dashboard, go to AppsG SuiteSites.